-The aim of this document is to provide guidance on how to interpret the term "nanoform" for registration purposes and provide advice on how to create "sets of nanoforms" in a registration dossier.
+The aim of this document is to provide guidance on how to interpret the term "nanoform" for registration purposes and provide advice on how to create "sets of nanoforms" for the purpose of registration.
 It also outlines what is expected in terms of characterisation of the nanoforms and sets of nanoforms in the registration dossier.
+Finally, it gives important information related to the joint submission of data on nanoforms as well as on confidentiality aspects.